Yoctol/bottender/docs/channel-viber-setup.md

 ### Webhook

-After finshing above settings, you can start your server with Viber webhook event listening using following commands:
+After finishing above settings, you can start your server with Viber webhook event listening using following commands:

 ```sh
 # in production mode